 The eggnog cookies would make the perfect “crust” to the chocolate cream pie filling!

-So taking from the raspberry filled sugar cookie cups I made last year, I decided to make these Chocolate cream filled Eggnog cookie Cups!
+So taking a page from the raspberry filled sugar cookie cups, I decided to make these Chocolate cream filled Eggnog cookie cups!

 You can get everything you need for this recipe at your local Walmart.
 Visit the Fridge section to pick up your Eggnog and Reddi-wip.